gropi75/SEM32/README.md

 Function: CalculatePower.cpp\int CalculatePower(int ActGridPower, int ActBatPower, int PowResCharger, int MaxPowCharger, int PowResInv, int MaxPowerInv)

-Positive ActGridPower means, we import power, so we should discharge the battery with the inverter Negative ActGridPower means, we export power, so we can charge the battery
+Positive ActGridPower means, we import power, so we should discharge the battery with the inverter.
+Negative ActGridPower means, we export power, so we can charge the battery.

 Same logic applies to the battery:
-Positive ActBatPower means, we dischcharge the battery Negative ActBatPower means, we charge the battery
+Positive ActBatPower means, we dischcharge the battery.
+Negative ActBatPower means, we charge the battery.

 Cases:
 1) we already charge the battery and still have sufficient solar-power (ActGridPower is negative / less than PowerResCharger)